MediciHouse07/Learning_Records/Book_microeconomic_MWG.md

 # 23/987

+2023/05/10

+- choice function return one element, but it may also return more than one element

 2023/05/06

 - preference sign is a choice function, it can be putted into choice structure, as the second parameter